 We have an SA user created within SQL for you to access the server.
 The password is in a text file on the server, located in C:\Software\SA Password.txt.
 This will allow you in as SA.
 You can manage the customer using this login, or grant yourself sysadmin rights within SQL Sever Management Studio/Sage Database Administrator.
 We already have Knowledge Base Articles for adding admin users, as well as normal Sage users.
 Those are linked below.

 By default, when you add a Sage company, it will set up a maintenance plan to keep two weeks of nightly backups.
 We require that Sage maintenance plans be set up on the customers company files, but you do not have to keep it at two weeks.
 The only backups that can be used to recover Sage 100 Contractor companies are the ones that Sage creates with its backups through the Database Administration tool/maintenance plans.
-We back up the entire E:\ drive nightly, with the exception of E:\Program Files.
+We do a full backup nightly.
 We keep these backups for 30 days.
 So, if you keep the default maintenance plan, you will effectively have 44 days of nightly backups to revert to.
 If you keep only a week, you will have 37 days.

 View a webinar recording reviewing the items above: